 Applicants must be tenure-track or specialized faculty who hold full-time positions in Creative Writing, Art + Design, Music, Dance, Theatre, Architecture, and Landscape Architecture.
-Tenure-line or full-time specialized creative practitioners in other related disciplines are also eligible to apply.
+Tenure-line or full-time specialized faculty in other related disciplines who are creative practitioners are also eligible to apply.

+For these sessions, Ragdale can host a musician/composer who provides their own instruments, writer, or visual artist.
 The Fellow will be provided with accommodations on the Ragdale property, including a family-style dinner each evening.
-The Fellow will be responsible for his/her transportation costs and materials/supplies related to his/her work.
+The Fellow will be responsible for their transportation costs and materials/supplies related to their work.